CT Scan (Computed Tomography Scan)

 How is the CT scan performed?

-CT scans are painless, fast and easy.
+CT scans are painless, fast, and easy.
 First, it begins with the child lying down on a narrow table.
 The table slides in and out of a doughnut-shaped hole in the center of the CT scanner.
-Straps and pillows may be necessary to help the child maintain the position for the exam.
+Straps and pillows may be necessary to help the child stay still for the exam.

-The scan usually takes about 5 to 10 minutes, depending on the part of the body that is being scanned.
-The child should stay still during the scan, since movement will affect the quality of the images.
-Many scanners are fast enough to scan children successfully.
+The scan itself only takes a few minutes to complete.
+Your child should stay still during the scan since movement will affect the quality of the images.
+Our scanner is fast enough to scan most children successfully.
 In special cases, anesthesia may be necessary for children who cannot hold still.

 What happens after the procedure?